Increase your knowledge of the different buyer types.

 Shoppers are individuals with diverse motivations, needs, and shopping styles.
 However, here are some main categories that buyers tend to fall into.

 Some buyers are thinking in broad, sweeping terms when they begin their search.
 For example, a buyer might need an impressive piece of jewelry to serve as the perfect holiday gift, or someone to help them fix whatever’s wrong with the garage door opener, or a summer camp that’s not completely booked already.
-And sometimes buyers know precisely what they want – the only grain-free, cruelty-free, all-organic food their dog will eat, delivered in small bags because the big bags go stale too quickly.
+And sometimes buyers know precisely what they want: the only grain-free, cruelty-free, all-organic food their dog will eat, delivered in small bags so their pet gets the freshest fare.

 The more precise and focused a shopper is when they begin their search, the more important convenience becomes to the online experience.
 Our pet parent has zero interest in any other type of dog food, because this is the brand their dog eats.
 They buy the same food over and over and over again.
 This is a habitual buying behavior.

 For other examples of habitual buying behavior, think of anything that Amazon lets you subscribe to.
 Everyday essentials that are sold this way include things like trash bags, laundry detergent, and diapers.

 With other customers, their route to purchase isn’t short and direct.
 Instead, we see website visitors spending time exploring your website.
 These buyers may not even make a decision on their first visit to your website.
 Instead, they typically visit your website and your social media several times before taking action.
 That’s because they’re making a complex purchase, which can be defined as expensive and emotionally important, with complicating factors like budgets and timelines to consider.
 A new car is a perfect example of a complex purchase.